MarcMachaczek/FractonNQS/README.md

 - `utils` contains many different functionalities that are required for NQS training and implementing symmetries.
 Most notably, `indexing.py` contains all functionality for indexing qubit positions on the square / cubical lattices, constructing permutations corresponding to translations on the respective lattices for different correlator types etc. Moreover, `training.py` contains a custom training loop, enabling tracking of observables during optimization, a progress bar that shows the relative time requirement of different steps during NQS optimization and more.

+The main production scripts are located within the root directoy of the repository.
+With `<system>` being either `Checkerboard` or `Toric2D_h`, MPI compatible scripts, `<system>_MPI.py`, and scripts that do not require a working MPI installation, `<system>.py`, are provided.

+The `<system>_vs_ed.py` scripts are used to compare the performance against exact diagonalization results.

+The `<system>_model_comparison.py` scripts implement different neural network architectures to test their performance on the pure systems.

 ## Usage

 To run an NQS optimization, simply use the command